JuggernautTej/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond writes a script that sets only all permissions for other users of the hello file 9-John_Doe sets permissions to 753 10-mirror_permissions copies the permissions of hello to olleh
+8-James_Bond writes a script that sets only all permissions for other users of the hello file 9-John_Doe sets permissions to 753 10-mirror_permissions copies the permissions of hello to olleh 11-directories_permissions adds execute permissions to all subdirectories of the current directory for owner, group and other users but regular files are not changed
+12-directory-permissions creates new directory with 751 permissions